Tuscaloosa (film)

-Tuscaloosa is a 2019 American drama film directed by Philip Harder and starring Devon Bostick and Natalia Dyer.
+Tuscaloosa is a 2019 American drama film directed by Philip Harder (in his feature film directorial debut), and starring Devon Bostick and Natalia Dyer.
 It is based on the 1994 novel of the same name by W. Glasgow Phillips.
-It is also Harder's directorial debut.

 Plot

 Billy Mitchell, a recent college graduate, falls in love with Virginia, a patient at his father's mental institution just after the civil rights movement, in Tuscaloosa, Alabama.
 Mitchell and his best friend Nigel, who is black, fight against the racist cops and other authorities.
 Mitchell is torn between helping his slightly crazy girlfriend escape, maintaining a friendship with his childhood friend, and making his successful father proud of him.